 During the holiday season, Honor Cards are available for a minimum donation of $5 each.
 You can purchase cards online or at participating stores (please see below).
 You can share cards to friends and family to let them know that a gift has been made in their honor to support Greensboro Urban Ministry’s work in the community.

-Beginning November 3, Honor Cards will be available at the following locations in Greensboro:
+Beginning in early November, Honor Cards will be available at the following locations in Greensboro:

 In 1988, Bill created the first Honor Card for Greensboro Urban Ministry.
 The image, “Not Forgotten,” sold 5,000 cards and raised a record-setting $52,000.
 Since then, the Honor Card Program has raised more than $4.6 million to support Greensboro Urban Ministry’s guests who are experiencing homelessness, hunger and poverty.
 Below, is the video from the 30th Anniversary Honor Card, with Bill sharing the compelling story of the Honor Card.